karlvr/openapi-generator-plus/README.md

 ## Building the project

-This project uses [nvm](https://github.com/nvm-sh/nvm) for managing the versions of node and npm, and [lerna](https://github.com/lerna/lerna) for managing the monorepo project structure.
+This project uses [nvm](https://github.com/nvm-sh/nvm) for managing the versions of node, and [pnpm](https://pnpm.io) for installing packages and managing the monorepo project structure.

 To setup `nvm`: